 Burden of disease refers to the quantified impact of living with and dying prematurely from a disease or injury.

 The Australian Burden of Disease Study 2018 estimated the impact of various diseases, injuries and risk factors on total burden of disease for the Australian population.
-For women aged 15 to 44 years, intimate partner violence was ranked as the fourth leading risk factor for total disease burden, and child abuse & neglect was the leading risk factor.
-Child abuse & neglect was ranked third for men in the same age group (AIHW 2021a).
+For females aged 15–44, intimate partner violence was ranked as the fourth leading risk factor for total disease burden, and child abuse and neglect was the leading risk factor.
+Child abuse and neglect was ranked third for males in the same age group (AIHW 2021a).

 In 2018, intimate partner violence contributed to: